lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and is monitoring the local network & - & OK \\
+    \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and is monitoring the local network & Wireshark is monitoring the network & OK \\
     \hline
-    \textbf{2} & Press the action button & [Wireshark] A request to fetch routes is sent to the server & - & OK \\
+    \textbf{2} & Press the action button & [Wireshark] A request to fetch routes is sent to the server & Same as main scenario point 2 & OK \\
     \hline
-    \textbf{3} & Prepare a timer & The user is ready to time the system & - & OK \\
+    \textbf{3} & Prepare a timer & The user is ready to time the system & The user is timing the system & OK \\
     \hline
-    \textbf{4} & Observe LEDs & [Wireshark] The green LED starts blinking for 5 seconds, then the car enters idle mode & - & OK \\
+    \textbf{4} & Observe LEDs & The green LED starts blinking for 5 seconds, then the car enters idle mode & The LED blinks for 5 seconds & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 3 - Exception 1 - No available routes}